Nevermind: Lyrics

-The album is noted for channeling a range of emotions, being noted as dark, humorous, and disturbing.
-Thematically, it includes anti-establishment views, and lyrics about sexism, frustration, loneliness, sickness, and troubled love.
-Contrary to the popular hedonistic themes of drugs and sex at the time, writers have observed that the album re-invigorated sensitivity to mainstream rock.
-Cobain said that the lyrics were taken from two years of poetry he accumulated, which he then cut up and chose lines he preferred.
+The album is dark, humorous, and disturbing.
+It includes anti-establishment views, and explores sexism, frustration, loneliness, sickness and troubled love.
+Cobain said that the lyrics were taken from two years of poetry he had accumulated, and then cut up, choosing lines he preferred, noting that they're "not usually thematic at all".
 On the other hand, Grohl has said that Cobain told him, "Music comes first and lyrics come second," and Grohl believes that above all Cobain focused on the melodies of his songs.
 Cobain was still working on the album's lyrics well into the recording of Nevermind.
 Additionally, Cobain's phrasing on the album is often difficult to understand.
-Vig asserted that clarity of Cobain's singing was not paramount.
-Vig said, "Even though you couldn't quite tell what he was singing about, you knew it was intense as hell."
+Vig asserted that clarity of Cobain's singing was not paramount, saying that "Even though you couldn't quite tell what he was singing about, you knew it was intense as hell."
 Cobain later complained when rock journalists attempted to decipher his singing and extract meaning from his lyrics, writing: "Why in the hell do journalists insist on coming up with a second-rate Freudian evaluation of my lyrics, when 90 percent of the time they've transcribed them incorrectly?"